maoschanz/dynamic-wallpaper-editor/README.md

 The list of pictures can conveniently be displayed as a list or as a grid.

-### Set an XML file as a wallpaper
+### Set an XML file as your wallpaper

-An existing XML file (opened, or just created) can be set as your wallpaper (or as your lock screen) from the app.
+You can set an XML file (that you opened or newly created) as your wallpaper from the app.

 Adjustment options are available (mosaic, zoom, centered, etc.)